EricLin1993/SCPG/README.md

 # Non-uniform sampling reconstruction for symmetrical NMR spectroscopy by exploiting inherent symmetry

 **The provided code constitutes the experimental component of our work: 'Non-uniform sampling reconstruction for symmetrical NMR spectroscopy by exploiting inherent symmetry'.
-The code compares the reconstructed spectra obtained under different sampling schedules and using different reconstruction algorithms**
+The code compares the reconstructed spectra obtained under different sampling schedules and using different reconstruction algorithms.**

 <img width="2388" height="1782" alt="图片" src="https://github.com/user-attachments/assets/efe544a1-7076-4111-b9f0-580e7809d534" />